Diagnosis and Tests for Allergic Rhinitis (Hay Fever): How Doctors Confirm It

 Skin Prick Test (SPT)

-This is the first-line test for inhalant allergens (pollens, dust mites, molds, pet dander), and many other food allergens.
+Skin prick testing is the first-line diagnostic test for inhalant allergens such as pollens, dust mites, molds, and pet dander.

 In this test a small droplet of standardized allergen extract is placed on the skin (commonly on forearm or on back).
 The skin is then pricked and examined after 15–20 minutes.